 Intrigued, we decided to do some digging—and what we found was major.
 Quite simply put, these little berries are chock-full of antioxidants, fight free radicals like none other, and can give you clearer, brighter skin.
 Think of them like a way, way more potent version of the berries we know and love.
 It’s no wonder women in China have been adding them to their tea since ancient times.
-Keep scrolling to find out all the skin benefits of goji berries.
+Keep scrolling to find out all about these beneficial berries.

-Supposedly, in the Ningxia Hui region of Northern China where goji berries are grown and eaten on a daily basis, there are 16 times as many people over the age of 100 as in the rest of the country.
-How crazy is that?
-Goji berries are a total antioxidant powerhouse and are a major source of vitamin C, minerals, amino acids, carotenoids, and polysaccharides—all things that do everything from support collagen production to protect your skin's elasticity.
+In the Ningxia Hui region of Northern China where goji berries are grown and eaten daily, there are 16 times as many people over the age of 100 than in the rest of the country.
+Goji berries are a total antioxidant powerhouse and are a major source of vitamin C, minerals, amino acids, carotenoids, and polysaccharides—all of which have amazing benefits, ranging from improving skin's elasticity to collagen production.

-Many products incorporate this super berry into their formulas and it’s very easy to incorporate into your daily routine.
-Shah suggests this tinted moisturizer from First Aid Beauty.
-It’s super lightweight and gives you buildable coverage while utilizing the goji berry as its main ingredient to brighten complexion, strengthen the skin’s elasticity, and even out skin texture.
-You can even make your own mask for a more DIY solution.
-She says all you have to do is seep berries in hot water and once the water has cooled, spread the liquid all over your face with a cotton ball or pad.
+Many brands incorporate this beneficial berry into their products, and it’s very easy to rotate them into your daily routine.
+Shah suggests this tinted moisturizer from First Aid Beauty, shown above.
+It’s super lightweight and gives you buildable coverage, all while utilizing the goji berry as its main ingredient to brighten the complexion, strengthen the skin’s elasticity, and even out skin texture.
+For all of you DIY fans out there, Shah gave us the scoop on how to make your own at-home goji berry face mask.
+Just steep the berries in hot water, and spread the cooled liquid over your skin with a cotton round—it's that simple!